English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 The First Light Press

-The first light press of an English Willow Cleft is a delicate yet essential part of the cricket bat making process.
-We have written extensively about cricket bat pressing.
+The first light press of an English Willow Cleft is a delicate yet essential part of the cricket bat-making process.
+We have written extensively about cricket bat pressing, it's a good read.

-During this stage, the cleft undergoes a gentle pressing to compress the wood fibers.
-This compression enhances the bat's strength and resilience, preparing it for the rigors of the game.
+During this stage, the cleft undergoes a gentle pressing to compress the wood fibres.
+This compression enhances the bat's strength and resilience, preparing it for the rigours of the game.

 Pressing the cleft